Beta · capped at 1,000 Strava athletes

 Activities only.

-We pull the activities you authorize — splits, heart rate, weather.
+We pull the activities you authorize — runs, walks, hikes, splits, heart rate, weather.
 No DMs, no social graph, no friends list.

 Encrypted, on you-controlled keys.